 The latest Upper-Class bar design can be seen on the A330 (pictured above), with a more toned-down version than the one on the B787, which to be fair is not nearly as impressive with 4 wobbly stools by a table.

 The food offering in Virgin Upper Class on the A350-1000 is similar to that offered on its other planes.
-The food is good and there is plenty of choice, from prawns and caviar starters to chicken, beef and salmon mains.
+The food is good and there is plenty of choices, from prawns and caviar starters to chicken, beef and salmon mains.
 Examples of puddings include lemon curd sponge, which is very good, and strawberry pannacotta.
-To finish Virgin push a traditional cheese and port trolley around the cabin which is a classy touch.
-Later in the flight, you can eat a choice of sandwiches, cakes, jam and clotted cream scones or a burger.
+To finish Virgin pushes a traditional cheese and port trolley around the cabin which is a classy touch.
+Later in the flight, you can eat a choice of sandwiches, cakes, jam, and clotted cream scones, or a burger.
 In comparison, BA offers a specific selection of sandwiches with no choice.

 Wilbur and Orville, the Virgin salt and pepper characters, returned in 2013.
 Possibly the coolest salt and pepper pots in the world, you can ‘borrow’ them and take them home with you – it is almost worth flying Upper Class to take home these lovelies.

-The A350-1000 will offer Wi-Fi, charging sockets and as always, passengers on overnight flights are given a black jersey sleepsuit (pyjamas).
+The A350-1000 will offer Wi-Fi, charging sockets and as always, passengers on overnight flights are given a black jersey sleepsuit (pajamas).

 In the main cabin, the airline will make use of the 18inch minimum Economy seat width, which Airbus promotes as a key selling point, but otherwise, the Economy offering is unlikely to change.